-In most cases, a tiny home needs a more permanent location to rest, making them harder to sell.
+In most cases, a tiny home needs a more permanent location to rest, making it harder to sell.

 Finding a piece of land to legally place the unit can be difficult due to local zoning laws, which lowers the buyer pool even further.

-As a full-time RVer, with past tiny house living experience, I believe that an RV provides much more freedom and flexibility, ideal for people who want to combine travel and work into daily life.
+As a full-time RVer with a past tiny house living experience, I believe that an RV provides much more freedom and flexibility, ideal for people who want to combine travel and work into daily life.

-I hope this article clarifies the differences between tiny houses and recreational vehicles for full-time living, and it helps you pick the option that works best for you!
+I hope this article clarifies the differences between tiny houses and recreational vehicles for full-time living and helps you pick the option that works best for you.